Search

 Codex CLI 0.118.0

-March 31, 2026 — Version 0.118.0 of Codex CLI introduces four new features and several fixes.
+March 31, 2026 — Version 0.118.0 of Codex CLI brings four new features and several fixes.

 Dynamic bearer tokensCustom model providers can refresh short-lived tokens without static credentials